 Place the chicken in the centre of the oven and cook for 1 hour, then put the stuffing balls around the chicken and cook for a further 20-30 mins, or until the juices run clear when the chicken is pierced in the thickest part, and the stuffing balls have started to turn golden.
 For a more accurate check, use a probe thermometer and make sure the temperature is above 70°C.

-Top tip for making Roast chicken with lemon and parsley stuffing
+Top tips for making parsley stuffing